 Why Inworld AI Is the Best Overall Choice

-Realtime API with published end-to-end latency, semantic VAD, barge-in handling, and tool calling over a single WebSocket connection.
+Realtime API with semantic VAD, barge-in handling, and tool calling over a single WebSocket connection.
+Most voice competitors aggregate third-party LLMs; most LLM-inference competitors do not own a top-ranked voice model.

-Router adds a layer most competitors lack entirely.
-Routing across hundreds of models means teams can optimize reasoning cost and quality per-turn without touching their voice pipeline.
-That separation of voice and reasoning is valuable insurance against model obsolescence and vendor pricing changes.
+Router routes across 200+ LLMs from major providers, plus a 1P track of Inworld-optimized open-source models with sub-second TTFT.
+Teams can optimize reasoning cost and quality per-turn without touching their voice pipeline.
+That separation of voice and reasoning is insurance against model obsolescence and vendor pricing changes.

 There is also a structural difference worth noting.
 Inworld has no voice marketplace, no consumer products, and no competing use cases.
 The business model is aligned with the developers building on the platform.
 ElevenLabs launched a marketplace and restricted V3 access.
 Cartesia is pivoting to direct enterprise.
 OpenAI locks you into one LLM provider.
 Inworld stays on the developer's side of the table.